 In this modern culture of sitting at a computer desk all day in a stuffy office (no pun intended), what better way to get your hands dirty and exercise those manual skills than skinning and stuffing a tiny rodent?

 Offering an easily accessible course to the public will hopefully continue to create a revived culture of taxidermy and taxidermists, and the work will hopefully draw similar attention to that which Walter Potter’s anthropomorphic scenes gained.

 Megan McClimont, taxidermy enthusiast, said: “I mostly love it because I’m an overgrown child with an over-active imagination.
 In particular I have a tendency towards anthropomorphising everything around me.
 I have the odd bit of taxidermy around the house, and each piece has a name and a character.
 My shabby old squirrel, Earl, has had a hard after-life, and just needs a home where we can be appreciated for the tired, earless little guy he is.
 Little Helicopter, my stuffed budgerigar, surprised me with his judgemental expression.
 I had to move him out of the bedroom because he appeared to disapprove of my shenanigans.
 I know it sounds a little peculiar, but I like the idea of learning to create these characters from nature’s leftovers.
 To take what is essentially a scrap of flesh, skin and bone, and give it new life.
 I’m sure that, with time and skill, even the most broken things can be made beautiful.”

-Check out the courses for anthropomorphic mouse classes book at The Last Tuesday Society.
+Check out the courses for anthropomorphic mouse classes book at A Field Guide.